mobiliabrus/tourbook/docs/2-tour.md

 ## KULA LUMPUR ¹

+I traveled back to Kuala Lumpur from Penang by bus and checked into a hostel on Jalan Alor.
+To my surprise, there were only two other foreign travelers at the hostel who were discussing where they could find accommodations that were five dollars cheaper.
+The following day, true to their word, they actually moved out to another place.
+Consequently, I found myself as the sole guest in the hostel.

 <a-hotel name="Hotel Budget Inn Jalan Alor" date="2014-01-19" nights="2"></a-hotel>

+Subsequently, I spent my time wandering around Kuala Lumpur and engaging in some mundane activities.

 <a-flight flight="AK1008" departure="KUL" destination="KMG" departure-time="2014-01-21 13:05" arrive-time="2014-01-21 16:55"></a-flight>